Is Stock Market Timing a Smart Investment Strategy?

 Person B invests the same amount starting at age 35.
 They both continue to add $200 a month to their account.
 When they both retire at age 65, Person A will have almost twice as much as Person B: $306,689, compared to $167,550, assuming a 6% rate of return, 2% inflation rate, and 15% tax rate.

 That’s true even though Person A only contributed 33% more to her account.
-This is how compound interest grows investments, or the power of how earnings from one’s investments can continue to build wealth.
+This is the power of how compound returns may help investors see cumulative gains on their investments over time, helping them build long-term wealth.

 Percentage of Retail Investors in Stock Market